IN BRIEF

 What percentage of the stock market is composed of automated trading?
 Estimates suggest that automated trading, or algorithmic trading, constitutes between 60% to 75% of the stock market.

-Pros and cons of using free trading bots
+Advantages of using trading bots for passive income

-The importance of risk management in trading bot selection
+The role of community feedback in trading bot development